EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 * **1\_Generate\_sc\_ref\_data**: The directory comprises scripts, results and settings to generate the integrated scRNA-seq dataset from 2 distinct and complementary scRNA-seq datasets.
 The final result **`sc.ref.data.rds`** is used as a basis to generate various reference dataset versions based on cell type removal scenarios and to generate simulated spatial transcriptomics datasets.

 * **2\_Simulating\_ST\_data**: Comprised of scripts, results and settings to generate the sequencing-based simulated spatial transcriptomics datasets varying in number of cells & cell types present per spatial location (spot).
-We created three simulated ST datasets using the algorithm developed for the analysis.
+We created three simulated ST datasets using the algorithm developed for the analysis. <br>
 &emsp;&emsp;&emsp; a. **<font color="brown">ST1</font>**: 4-8 cell types and 10-15 cells per spot; <br>
 &emsp;&emsp;&emsp; b. **<font color="brown">ST2</font>**: 1-5 cell types and 10-15 cells per spot; <br>
 &emsp;&emsp;&emsp; c. **<font color="brown">ST3</font>**: 1-5 cell types and 3-7 cells per spot.